clay-lab/structural-alternations/README.md

 `range` specifies a range around the `target_freq`.
 Nouns must be within `range` of `target_freq` to be included as candidates.
 Default is `1000`.

+`min_length` specifies the minimum length of an acceptable word in characters.
+This helps to filter out abbreviations.
+Default is `4`.

 `strip_punct` specifies whether to consider sentences with or withoun punctuation when getting predictions from the models.